antoshig13/Bot-Client/README.md

 ### Step 2: Connect

 1. Type in your public ip of the serverBot pc to the clientbot program to communicate together over the internet.
+2. The IP is on the Server app when you run it